dieterich-lab/Baltica/docs/workflows.md

 In term of implementation, the DJU tools use the following steps:
 1. Extracting split reads from the alignment file
 1. Defining which SJ or events should be tested
-1. Modeling the SJ/events abundance
+1. Modelling the SJ/events abundance

-Unfortunately, there are differences the differences in implementation among the tools lead to results that are hard to compare.
-This is approach in the analysis workflow.
+Unfortunately, there are differences the differences in implementation among the tools that lead to results that are not trivial to compare.

 ### Leafcutter workflow

 Leafcutter uses a series of scrips to extract the split reads from the BAM files.
-Recently, this step was changed to use (regtools)[https://github.com/griffithlab/regtools] to speed up the process, but our tests show this change affects the workflow results, instead only speeding up the process.
+Recently, this step was changed to use [regtools](https://github.com/griffithlab/regtools) to speed up the process.
+Our test show that this new step affects the workflow results, and so we have not implemented the change in Baltica.

 1. Extracting intron from the alignments files: reads with M and N cigar are extracted from the alignments, giving a minimum read overhang